 If you do not have your Aadhaar number or if it is lost, you can request a duplicate Aadhaar card by visiting the nearest Aadhaar enrolment center.
 You will have to fill out an application form and provide any valid ID proof and biometric information.

-Step 1: Go to the nearest Aadhaar registration center, you will be able to find the address on Google and fill up the Aadhaar Correction Form.
-Carry all the required original documents with proof of identity, age and address, and their photocopies.
+Step 1: Go to the nearest Aadhaar registration center; you can find the address on Google and fill up the Aadhaar Correction Form.
+Carry all the required original documents with proof of identity, age, and address, and their photocopies.

-Step 2: If you know your Aadhaar number then you can ask the representative for a duplicate Aadhaar card on spot.
+Step 2: If you know your Aadhaar number, you can ask the representative for a duplicate Aadhaar card on the spot.

-Step 3: If you do not know your Aadhaar number the executive will verify your biometrics like fingerprint and initiate the process.
+Step 3: If you do not know your Aadhaar number, the executive will verify your biometrics, like a fingerprint, and initiate the process.